futatuki/viewvc/src/lib/README-altsvn.txt

 [How to use]
-(1) run "python setup.py install" in current directory, before run
+(1) run "python setup.py install" in this directory, before run
     install-viewvc script.
 (2) edit your viewvc.conf to use altsvn as svn access module.
     In "[vclib]" section, set 'use_altsvn = 1' (default is "use_altsvn = 0")